 Alloy rim braking is also pretty well refined these days and I suspect that the unmachined, shiny surface of the Ghisallo rims probably won’t perform particularly well in the wet (though they do ship with some wood-specific brake pads).

 The rims are available in both tubular and clincher configurations.
-We were quick to scoff at the idea of a16” tub’, assuming that none would be available, but soon ate our words upon discovering that Panarcar produces a 16″ tub!.
+We were quick to scoff at the idea of a16” tub’, assuming that none would be available, but soon ate our words upon discovering that Panaracer produces a 16″ tub!.

 If you’re looking for a way to kill the next 50 minutes, I highly recommend you indulge in this video tutorial on how to build Ghissalo’s rims up for your Brompton.